neilthomass/neilthomass.github.io/content/_index.md

-I am a Electrical Engineering and Computer Science student at UC Berkeley
+I am a Electrical Engineering and Computer Science student at UC Berkeley.